-Case counts have risen since last month and continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
-Moving forward, continuing to collect data on race and ethnicity will be crucial to making more progress on vaccine equity in Virginia.
-This is especially true given the known increased and disproportional risks faced by historically marginalized populations in experiencing the worst effects and outcomes of COVID-19, including Vaccine Equity Report | January 2023 death.
+Case counts have begun to decline since last month but continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
+Moving forward, continuing to collect data on race and ethnicity will be crucial to making more progress on vaccine equity in Vaccine Equity Report | February 2023

+Virginia.
+This is especially true given the known increased and disproportional risks faced by historically marginalized populations in experiencing the worst effects and outcomes of COVID-19, including death.
 Likely explanations for the unequal burden of disease on these populations include social vulnerability, social determinants of health, and a pattern of historical disparity.
 It will be crucial to pay attention to these disparities as the holiday season continues, possibly bringing another wave of COVID-19 cases.